aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 ### Step 6.
 Run workload

-Move on to the next tutorial to run logic simulations in your new cloud-based, elastic LSF cluster.
+Move on to the [next tutorial](run-workload.md) to run logic simulations in your new elastic LSF cluster in the AWS cloud.